Chess Psychology: Why We Play Badly When Winning

 Developing a strong mental game

 Train specific responses.
 Visualize being ahead, then rehearse the thoughts you want and the actions you will take when fear shows up.
 Top players keep posture and time use consistent whether better or worse, a trained habit that blocks result-protection mode.
 Build your own consistency with structured practice that rewards process, not outcome.
-Daily reps in the puzzles trainer enforce that process-first mindset.
+Daily reps in the DarkSquares puzzles trainer enforce that process-first mindset.

 Set timed awareness checks.
 Every few minutes in training, ask, "Am I making moves to win, or to not lose?"
 This single question interrupts the protective drift before it calcifies.
 Teams can bake the same check into debriefs by reviewing the moment calls flip from "take objective" to "do not give an opening," then drilling corrections.
-Our study of the cognitive benefits of chess shows why these process-first drills transfer to real tournament play.

 Use the Three-Second Reset: one deep breath, ask "What if this were equal?", then choose the best move you would make.